bmilts/Mobile-Store/README.md

-# Ecommerce (Work in progress throughout July-August)
+# Mobile Store (Work in progress throughout July-August)
 Building an E-commerce (and Admin) application for my friend to sell his pottery.
 App will integrate Firebase/Firestore/Kingfisher and Stripe

 ## Step 1: Created initial Login and Registration front end